Ruth March

-Ruth Eleanor March is a British genomic scientist who is senior vice president of precision medicine at AstraZeneca.
+Ruth Eleanor March is a British genomic scientist who was senior vice president of precision medicine at AstraZeneca from 2019 to 2026.
 She specialises in precision medicine and oncology.
 During the COVID-19 pandemic, March developed a diagnostic test for COVID-19.

 Early life and education

 March started her scientific career at the London Hospital Medical College.
 She was a graduate student at the University of London, where she studied immunology.
 In particular, she studied the properties of rheumatoid anti globulins and their role in the pathogenesis of rheumatoid arthritis.

 After earning her doctorate, she joined the Medical Research Council Immunochemistry Unit at the University of Oxford, where she trained in genomic science and gene mapping.
 Her research contributed to the first genome-wide single-nucleotide polymorphism analysis of a biomarker to be submitted to the Food and Drug Administration.
 In 1997, she moved to Brunel University London, where she spent a year as a university lecturer.